henniggroup/VASPsol/README.md

 CONTENTS
 =============
-The 2 files, *_k.F, form the crux of the solvation model.
+The two *.F files form the crux of the solvation model.

-The file interface_patch_535 is the patch file for linking *_k.F files to the original VASP code version 5.3.5.
+The patch file, *interface_patch_535*, links *.F files to the original VASP code version 5.3.5.

 PREREQUISITES